FIELDS OF LEARNING

 The Fields of Learning Program pairs a school with a local farm to enhance students’ education through hands-on agricultural experiences.
-This ongoing relationship, three farm visits per year, between the school and local farm gives children the opportunity to learn about local agriculture and its role in their community.
+This ongoing relationship between the school and local farm includes three farm visits per year and gives children the opportunity to learn about local agriculture and its role in their community.

-The program is open to any entire grade level, 1st-5th, in public, private, and charter schools.
-This program brings together Next Generation Science Standards and Common Core State Standards in an environment that is hands-on and relevant to students.
-By not only exploring the items grown on the farm, but also its environment and its changes and impacts (i.e. an empty pond from the drought), the program allows students to delve into all the disciplinary core ideas of life science.
+The Fields of Learning program brings together Next Generation Science Standards and Common Core State Standards in an environment that is hands-on and relevant to students.
+By not only exploring the items grown on the farm, but also its environment and its changes and impacts (e.g., an empty pond from the drought), the program allows students to delve into all the disciplinary core ideas of life science.
 Learning stations and tours of the farm cut across the concepts of science in patterns, similarity, and diversity; cause and effect; scale, proportion and quantity; systems and system models; energy and matter; structure and function; stability and change.
-All of this, while students develop an understanding and appreciation of the County’s agriculture and its role in their everyday lives.
+All of this, while students develop an understanding and appreciation of the county’s agriculture and its role in their everyday lives.

 - Fields of Learning Coordinator to perform logistical coordination between the teacher and the farmer for visits.

-- Three seasonal field trips to an El Dorado County farm, including a walk/talk with a farmer, and a minimum of three on-site hands-on educational stations
+- Three seasonal ½ day (AM) field trips to an El Dorado County farm, including a walk/talk with a farmer, and a minimum of three on-site hands-on educational stations.